MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/cross-tenant-interconnect-vwan-appliance.md

 ### Azure to on-premises connectivity

-Use the on-premises ExpressRoute circuit and the ExpressRoute gateway of the Virtual WAN to establish Azure to on-premises connectivity.
-This connectivity is *non-transitive* with the Azure VMware Solution SDDC ExpressRoute connected to same ExpressRoute gateway.
-It's also *non-transitive* over the global virtual network peering between *direct* spoke virtual network connected to Virtual WAN. *Indirect* spoke connected to Virtual WAN needs to have UDR with on-premises prefix as destination network as NVA running in *direct* spoke as the next hop.
+Use the on-premises ExpressRoute circuit and the ExpressRoute gateway of Virtual WAN to establish Azure to on-premises connectivity.
+The connectivity between the Azure VMware Solution SDDC ExpressRoute and the same on-premises ExpressRoute gateway is *non-transitive*.
+The connection between the *direct* spoke virtual network and Virtual WAN via global virtual network peering is also *non-transitive*.
+The *indirect* spoke that connects to Virtual WAN must have a UDR that has an on-premises prefix as the destination network and an NVA that runs in the *direct* spoke as the next hop.

 ## Next steps